arbox/machine-learning-with-ruby/readme.md

 data sources, tutorials and presentations about [Machine Learning][ml] utilizing the [Ruby][ruby] programming language.

-Everything in this list comes from our day to day work on various ML applications.
+A lot of useful resources on this list come from the development by [The Ruby Science Foundation][sciruby], our [contributors][contributors] and our own day to day work on various ML applications.
 Read [why](#wait-but-why) this list is awesome.

 :sparkles: Every [contribution](#contributing) is welcome!
 Add links through pull